FelipeNystrom/microservices-parent-repo/README.md

     docker-compose down
 ```

 **_This project is still under construction with the aim to make it production ready.
-Feel free to build make a pull request_**
+Feel free to make a pull request_**

 ### TODO: